BSski/discord-reminder-bot/README.md

 ## :fireworks: Demo

 Wanna test it or try breaking it?
-Join the test server:
+Join the test server: <br>
 https://discord.gg/8GWc9xNjX8